SchwarzIT/onyx/.changeset/hungry-mangos-prove.md

 refactor grid implementation

-- remove padding, max-width and center from the `onyx-grid` class in favor of the `onyx-page__content` class
+- remove padding, max-width and center from the `onyx-grid` class in favor of the `onyx-grid-container` class